And the death of SACD continues.

 Yes, I'm complaining.

 However, it cannot be denied this release is outstanding.
 The Violin Concerto moves along with flowing tempos and natural musical expression.
-Violinist Andrew Haveron's playing is mercifully free of the fussy over-emoting and nauseating portamentos so many violinists insist on slathering on this music.
+Violinist Andrew Haveron's playing is mercifully free of the fussy over-emoting and queasy portamentos so many violinists insist on slathering on this music.
 The radiant recording highlights his rich, colorful and expressive tone beautifully.
-His playing reminds me of the wonderful, and sadly underrated, Henryk Szeryng.
+His playing reminds me of the wonderful, and sadly underrated, violinist, Henryk Szeryng.
 And John Wilson gives us endless amounts of delicious inner-details from the orchestra which normally go by without notice.
 The wonderful Sextet which follows is a substantial work, lasting a full 31 minutes (longer even than the Concerto).
 It is gloriously played by members of Wilson's own Sinfonia of London (which also features Andrew Haveron as 1st violin).
 The sound all through is remarkably good - airy, spacious and colorful.
 It's certainly better than some recent CD-only releases from this label.

 Yes, CD still has life in it.
 And this one is exceptional.
 Despite the absence of multi-channel SACD, and it being proffered at full premium price, I can't help but recommend it heartily.